George Frideric Handel

 Carsen’s exuberant schoolroom staging is well on its way to becoming a Glyndebourne classic, bringing out all the energy and excess in Handel’s first opera for the London stage.
 The composer’s colourful, tune-filled score – bright with brass fanfares and memorable arias including ‘Lascia ch’io pianga’ – is one of his finest, sweeping the audience from laughter to love and back again, in this exotic, East-meets-West musical fantasy.

-Goffredo, helped by his brother Eustazio, is leading the Crusader army in its siege of Jerusalem.
+Goffredo, helped by Eustazio, is leading the Crusader army in its siege of Jerusalem.
 Goffredo’s daughter Almirena is loved by the knight Rinaldo.
 Goffredo tells Rinaldo that he may marry his daughter if he is victorious in battle.
-A herald announces the approach of Argante, general of the enemy Saracen army.
+A herald announces the approach of Argante, the enemy Saracen King.
 Argante requests a three-day truce, to which Goffredo assents.
-Alone, Argante waits for his lover Armida, the powerful sorceress and Saracen Queen.
-She appears and informs Argante that their only chance of victory lies in depriving the Christian forces of Rinaldo’s support.
+Alone, Argante waits for his mistress Armida, the powerful sorceress and Queen of Damascus.
+She appears and informs Argante that the Saracens’ only chance of victory lies in depriving the Christian forces of Rinaldo’s support.
 She herself is prepared to undertake this task.

-Argante now appears and, mistaking the transformed Armida for Almirena, repeats his earlier declarations of love.
+Argante now appears and mistakes the transformed Armida for Almirena.
+He repeats his earlier declarations of love.
 Armida, outraged by his infidelity, vows vengeance and departs in fury.

-Goffredo and Eustazio finally find the Christian Magus, who gives them the magic powers they need to enter Armida’s palace unharmed.
+Goffredo and Eustazio finally find the Christian Magician, who gives them the magic powers they need to enter Armida’s palace unharmed.